Epipolar Geometry Improves Video Generation Models: Method

+We evaluate the 3D consistency of generated videos by measuring how well they satisfy the epipolar constraints.
 Given a pair of frames $\mathbf{x}_i$ and $\mathbf{x}_j$ from a generated video, we first compute a set of point correspondences using SIFT \cite{sift} feature matching.
 While we validate the method with a simple, robust handcrafted descriptor, the pipeline can also leverage more recent learned descriptors \cite{lightglue, loftr, xfeat}.
 These correspondences provide a robust set of matching points between the different viewpoints.
 We then estimate the fundamental matrix using the normalized 8-point algorithm within a RANSAC \cite{fischler81ransac} framework to handle outliers.

-Once we have estimated the fundamental matrix, we can measure the geometric consistency using the Sampson epipolar error \cite{sampson1982fitting}:

-The Sampson error provides a first-order approximation to the geometric distance between a point and its epipolar line.
+The Sampson error (\cref{eq:sampson}) provides a first-order approximation to the geometric distance between a point and its epipolar line.
 Lower Sampson error values indicate better adherence to projective geometry constraints and, thus, more consistent 3D structure in the generated videos.

+To obtain a single consistency score for ranking videos, we uniformly sample every $N$-th frame from a video of length $L$, yielding frames $\{\mathbf{x}_0, \mathbf{x}_N, \mathbf{x}_{2N}, \ldots\}$.
+We compute the mean Sampson error across consecutive frame pairs:

+where $\mathcal{P} = \{(0, N), (N, 2N), \ldots\}$ denotes consecutive frame pairs and $S_E(\mathbf{x}_i, \mathbf{x}_j)$ is the mean Sampson error over all point correspondences between frames $i$ and $j$.
+Lower scores indicate better geometric consistency.
+For preference pair construction, given videos generated from the same prompt, we assign $x_0^w$ to the video with lower $S_V$ and $x_0^l$ to the one with higher $S_V$.

+While we validate our method with SIFT, a simple and robust handcrafted descriptor, the pipeline can leverage more recent learned descriptors~\citep{lightglue, loftr, xfeat}.
+We analyze the impact of descriptor choice in our ablation studies (\cref{fig:metric_ablation}).